Cycling in Bristol is quick, cheap and improves people’s health so why don’t more people do it?

 - Engage an inspirational Cycling Commissioner to lead the transformation.

 We’re calling on everyone who would benefit from more people cycling in Bristol (and that’s everyone, not just those who ride) to support the Bristol Cycling Manifesto.
-Contact email@example.com if you can help.
+Here’s how you can Get involved.

 The Manifesto was launched on 17 June 2013 during the Bristol Cycling Summit at Armada House.
 The then Mayor George Ferguson updated us with his plans for cycling in Bristol and key speakers talked about why cycling is important for Bristol, including the new Strategic Director of Public of Health, Janet Maxwell and the Manager of Bristol Green Capital, Darren Hall.